Concrete Slab Foundations: A Brief History

 Today building codes mandate numerous requirements for concrete slabs, including minimum levels of reinforcement.
 Steel reinforcing bars (rebar) are typically used in combination with steel mesh, which is often referred to as welded wire mesh.
 However, even with proper reinforcement, slabs can be damaged, sometimes extensively.
 Highly expansive, clay-rich soils can be found in many parts of the country.
 These soils can exert sufficient pressure to crack and displace slabs as well as foundation walls.
 If the soil under a slab settles so that a section of the slab isn’t supported, the slab can crack and settle.
 In cold climates, frost heaving can damage slabs if the soil beneath them freezes.

 If there are problems with a concrete slab, the first step is to determine if the problems are aesthetic or structural.
 Since aesthetic problems concern appearance rather than structural performance, they can often be solved by the homeowner or an experienced mason or remodeling contractor.
 However, if the problems affect the slab’s structural performance, it’s best to contact a concrete or foundation repair specialist.

-If you need some questions answered regarding concrete slab foundations and repairs, contact Basement Redeemers in Tennessee.
-Contact them today to schedule your free estimate for foundation repair in Memphis or another area including Germantown, Bartlett, Collierville, TN, Jonesboro, Little Rock, Paragould, Van Buren, Arkansas and Southaven, Jackson, Olive Branch, Tupelo, Clarksdale, MS.
+If you need some questions answered regarding concrete slab foundations and repairs, contact Redeemers Group.
+We'll schedule your free estimate for foundation repair in Memphis or another area including Germantown, Bartlett, Collierville, TN, Jonesboro, Little Rock, Paragould, Van Buren, Arkansas and Southaven, Jackson, Olive Branch, Tupelo, Clarksdale, MS.